 - Conference and trade show exhibit requirements

-- Meeting room and trade show space requirements (floor plans)
+- Meeting room and trade show space requirements (including detailed floor plans)

 - Technical requirements, such as electrical and telecommunications specifications